Snezhnika

 Snezhnika has existed continuously since at least the Little Ice Age, when it presumably reached a maximum area of 0.93 hectares, and its age is estimated at more than 500 years.
-While its size varies greatly from year to year, it has remained relatively stable from the mid-20th through to the 21st century, despite low precipitation and a relatively high and increasing annual mean temperature.
+While its size varies greatly from year to year, it has remained relatively stable from the mid-20th to the 21st century, despite low precipitation and a relatively high and increasing annual mean temperature.
 Snezhnika exhibits less variability in size than the glaciers and glacierets of Albania (below Maja Jezercë) and Montenegro (Debeli Namet), which lie at a lower altitude and rely on heavier precipitation.
 Otherwise, Snezhnika has a very comparable topography to these and to the Calderone glacier of the Apennines.

 The presence of perennial snow in Pirin has been documented since the 1920s.
 The first in-depth study of Snezhnika dates to 1957–61 and was conducted by Vladimir Popov of the Bulgarian Academy of Sciences's Institute of Geography.
 Further research was done by a team under Karsten Grunewald of the Landscape Research Centre in Dresden, Germany, from 1994 to 2007.